kserve/modelmesh-serving/docs/configuration/tls.md

 5. Enable TLS in ModelMesh Serving

-    As explained before, TLS is enabled through adding a value for `tls.secretName` in the user's ConfigMap that points to an existing kube secret with TLS key/cert details.
+    As explained before, TLS is enabled by adding a value for `tls.secretName` in the ConfigMap, pointing to an existing secret with the TLS key/cert details.

-    So in this case, it would be `${SECRET_NAME}`, which gets created once the `certificate` is `ready`.
+    In this case, it would be `${SECRET_NAME}`, which gets created once the `certificate` is `ready`.
+For example:

-    **Example:**

         kubectl create -f - <<EOF
         apiVersion: v1